toshiyan/CmbRecTool/README.md

 # CmbRecTool

-This Library contains Fortran90 subroutines to reconstruct lensing potential, polarization angle rotation, and patchy reionization from cosmic microwave background anisotropies (CMB).
+This Library contains Fortran90 subroutines to reconstruct lensing potential, cosmic birefrimgence, and patchy reionization from cosmic microwave background anisotropies (CMB).
 The Library also includes subrotuines for delensing, bi-spectrum calculation, and so on.

 # Install

   0) The code assumes "ifort" (intel fortran compiler) as a fortran compiler.

   1) Go to "pub" directory, and install each pubclic package (FFTW, Healpix, LAPACK and cfitsio).
+The clibrary utilizes static links to those packages.

-  2) Go to the top directory, and type "./MALEALL install".
+  2) Go to the top directory, and type "./MALEALL.sh install".

   3) You will find the Library at "lib" and "mod" directories.

-  4) To use example codes, you also need "pylib/makefile.py" to create a Makefile.
+  4) To use some example codes, you also need "pylib/makefile.py" to create a Makefile if no Makefle exists.

 # Test